 Set the oven to 200°C.

-While the artichokes are roasting, soak the dried mushrooms in 200ml hot water.
+Soak the dried mushrooms in 200ml hot water.

 Heat 25g of butter in a large pan over a medium heat.
 Finely chop the onion and cook for a few minutes until soft and translucent, stirring from time to time.